chennnnnyize-zz/Generative-Molecules/README.md

 ## Results

+The `sample.py` script can be used to run either the autoencoder (for testing) or either the encoder or decoder halves using the --target parameter.
+The data file must include a charset field.

+      python sample.py data/processed.h5 model.h5 --target autoencoder

+      python sample.py data/processed.h5 model.h5 --target encoder --save_h5 encoded.h5

-Generated molecules, statistics and visualizations are shown in the DIRECT showcase.
+Generated molecules, statistics and visualizations are shown in the `results` folder and in the DIRECT showcase.

 ## Contributions